microsoft/working-with-ai/README.md

 # "Working with AI" results files
 These files contain results from the paper:

 > Kiran Tomlinson, Sonia Jaffe, Will Wang, Scott Counts, and Siddharth Suri.
-Working with AI: Measuring the Occupational Implications of Generative AI. arXiv, 2025. https://arxiv.org/abs/2507.07935
+Working with AI: Measuring the Applicability of Generative AI to Occupations. arXiv, 2025. https://arxiv.org/abs/2507.07935

  In particular, they include our metrics aggregated at the O*NET intermediate work activity (IWA) and occupation (detailed 2018 SOC code) level.
 These describe how often Bing Copilot was used for different work activities, how successfully, and what this usage indicates about which occupations AI may be applicable to.
 The goal of these metrics is to measure how AI may be useful in different occupations.
 Refer to the paper for a detailed discussion of the metrics and results.